Relating hadronic CP-violation to higher-twist distributions

-{\bf Acknowledgements} -- The author thanks Shuai Zhao, Jordy de Vries, Andrea Signori and Yong Zhao for many inspiring discussions.
-This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant Nos.11575110, 11655002, 11735010, Natural Science Foundation of Shanghai under Grant No.~15DZ2272100 and No.~15ZR1423100, by Shanghai Key Laboratory for Particle Physics and Cosmology, and by Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.
-The author also appreciates the support through the Recruitment Program of Foreign Young Talents from the State Administration of Foreign Expert Affairs, China.
+The author thanks Jordy de Vries, Andrea Signori, Shuai Zhao and Yong Zhao for many inspiring discussions.
+This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grants Nos.11575110, 11655002, 11735010, Natural Science Foundation of Shanghai under Grants No.~15DZ2272100 and No.~15ZR1423100, by Shanghai Key Laboratory for Particle Physics and Cosmology, by Key Laboratory for Particle Physics, Astrophysics and Cosmology, China Ministry of Education, by the DFG (Grant No. TRR110) and the NSFC (Grant No. 11621131001) through the funds provided to the Sino-German CRC 110 ``Symmetries and the Emergence of Structure in QCD".
+The author also appreciates the support through the Recruitment Program of Foreign Young Talents from the State Administration of Foreign Expert Affairs, China and by the Alexander von Humboldt Foundation through the Humboldt Research Fellowship.